 Rubin, Jeffrey W. and Vivienne Bennett (Eds.).
-Enduring Reform: Progressive Activism and Business Visions of Change in Latin America's Democracies.
-University of Pittsburgh Press (forthcoming).
+Enduring Reform: Progressive Activism and Private Sector Responses in Latin America's Democracies.
+University of Pittsburgh Press (2015).
+Enduring Reform book.

 Bennett, Vivienne, Sonia Dávila-Poblete, and María Nieves Rico.
 2008.
 "Water and Gender: The Unexpected Connection that Really Matters."
 Journal of International Affairs, Spring/Summer 2008.
 PDF